JamshedVesuna/vim-markdown-preview/README.md

         * `let vim_markdown_preview_toggle=2`
     * To disregard images and still automatically preview on buffer write, add:
         * `let vim_markdown_preview_toggle=3`
-5. If you prefer github flavoured markdown you need to install grip (tested only on ubuntu) and set next option:
+5. If you prefer [GitHub flavoured markdown](https://help.github.com/articles/github-flavored-markdown/) you need to install [Python grip](https://github.com/joeyespo/grip) and add:
     * `let vim_markdown_preview_github=1`
+    * Note that this makes a request to [GitHub's API](https://developer.github.com/v3/markdown/) (causing latencies) and may require [authentication](https://github.com/joeyespo/grip#access).
+    * Requires a network connection

 The following example is using the write buffer option on OS X, with displaying images in the markdown preview, adding the following to `.vimrc`: